 Publishers Weekly selected “The #MeToo Reckoning” as one of the five Best Religion Books of 2020 — a stunning honor!

-A Korean translation was released in August 2021, you can view the trailer here.
+A Korean translation was released in August 2021, scroll down to view the Korean-captioned trailer.

 Here’s the press release from the publisher IVP.